Kamil-IT/do-everyday/README.md

 #### POST

-For create boards, tasks, tasks managers you have to add JSON format compatible with boardDto, taskDto, taskManagersDto to body e.g. POST `api/v1/single_name_of_stuff` id is creared by hibernate
+For create boards, tasks, tasks managers you have to add body which is in JSON format and compatible with boardDto, taskDto, taskManagersDto e.g. POST `api/v1/single_name_of_stuff` id is creared by hibernate

 #### PUT